Swoot1/ria2015/blog/2015-11-14-a-simple-redirect-how-hard-can-it-be.markdown

-##A Simple Redirect, How Hard Can It Be
+##A Simple Redirect, How Hard Can It Be?

 Actually it's not that hard but it's not that well documented (or maybe I was looking in the wrong places).

-Anyway, this is how you do it.
+Anyway, this is how you do a redirect with the react router.

     var React = require("react"),
         Navigation = require('react-router').Navigation; // We're going to need this